vmagamedov/grpclib/docs/changelog/index.rst

 0.1.1
 ~~~~~

+  - Fixed critical issue on the client-side with hanging coroutines in case of
+    connection lost or stream reset
   - Replaced ``async-timeout`` dependency with custom utilities, refactored
     deadlines implementation
   - Improved connection lost handling; pull request courtesy Michael